ooni/ooni.org/content/post/2020-06-09-ooni-run-usability-study-findings.md

 ### Sharing (and receiving) OONI Run links

-Website testing appears to be the primary reason why OONI Run is used, as most survey respondents (53.3%) reported that they have generated and shared an OONI Run link for the testing of websites.
+**Website testing appears to be the primary reason** why OONI Run is used, as most survey respondents (53.3%) reported that they have generated and shared an OONI Run link for the testing of websites.

 When asked whether they have generated and shared an OONI Run link based on the speed and performance tests, 80% of respondents said that they have not.
 Similarly, 86.7% of respondents said that they have never used OONI Run to generate and share an OONI Run link based on the middlebox tests.
 When asked whether they have found it useful to generate OONI Run links based on the middlebox and performance tests, none of the 30 survey respondents provided an answer.

-The platforms that were reportedly used to share and/or receive OONI Run links include email, Twitter, WhatsApp, Telegram, Facebook Messenger, Slack, IRC, Matrix, and online forums, with most (50%) reporting that they used email to share/receive OONI Run links.
+The platforms that were reportedly used to share and/or receive OONI Run links include email, Twitter, WhatsApp, Telegram, Facebook Messenger, Slack, IRC, Matrix, and online forums, with most (50%) reporting that they **used email to share/receive OONI Run links**.

-Most respondents (33.3%) reported using OONI Run to generate links for the testing of 4-20 URLs.
+Most respondents (33.3%) reported using OONI Run to **generate links for the testing of 4-20 URLs**.
 Quite similarly, many reported using OONI Run to generate links for the testing of 1-3 URLs (26.7% of respondents) and for the testing of 21-50 URLs (23.3% of respondents).
 Meanwhile, only 10% of respondents reported using OONI Run to generate links for the testing of more than 50 URLs, and only 6.7% for the testing of more than 500 URLs.
-This suggests that OONI Run is primarily used for the testing of relatively short lists of URLs.
+This suggests that OONI Run is **primarily used for the testing of relatively short lists of URLs**.
 However, it is possible that OONI Run is primarily used for the testing of shorter lists of URLs due to UI challenges associated with adding long lists of URLs (an issue expressed by multiple interview participants, as well as survey respondents, as discussed further in the next sections), rather than lack of interest in testing long lists of URLs.

 When asked whether they have ever added the URLs that they have tested with OONI Run to the [Citizen Lab test lists](https://github.com/citizenlab/test-lists), the vast majority of survey participants (70%) responded that they have not.
-Out of these respondents, many reported that they don’t know how to add URLs to the Citizen Lab test lists and some reported that they find this process too complicated.
-Some of the respondents reported that they didn’t know what the Citizen Lab test lists are, and that they didn’t know they should contribute the URLs they were testing (with OONI Run) to the Citizen Lab test lists.
+Out of these respondents, many reported that they **don’t know how to add URLs to the Citizen Lab test lists** and some reported that they find this process too complicated.
+Some of the respondents reported that they **didn’t know what the Citizen Lab test lists are**, and that they didn’t know they should contribute the URLs they were testing (with OONI Run) to the Citizen Lab test lists.

 ### Challenges associated with using OONI Run links

 Our survey provided an open-ended question that encouraged participants to describe the challenges they encountered in using OONI Run links.

-Several respondents reported that when they include many URLs for testing, the generated OONI Run links are far too long to share.
-They reported that these long OONI Run links break when shared through various messaging platforms, and that some messaging platforms have a character limit that prevents sharing very long OONI Run links.
+Several respondents reported that when they include many URLs for testing, the generated **OONI Run links are far too long** to share.
+They reported that these long OONI Run links **break when shared through various messaging platforms**, and that **some messaging platforms have a character limit** that prevents sharing very long OONI Run links.
 As a result, OONI Run users have had to generate shorter OONI Run links based on shorter lists of URLs.
 However, having to coordinate testing based on multiple OONI Run links is reportedly more complicated (than coordinating testing based on a single OONI Run link), particularly since it results in unequal measurement coverage.

-Furthermore, a few respondents mentioned that the process of adding URLs to the OONI Run platform (i.e. typing URLs in the URL slots) can be slow and sluggish, as it can take a few seconds before the typed letters appear in the URL slots.
-They also reported that they expected OONI Run to serve as a browser-based version of OONI Probe, and that they were disappointed and confused when they weren’t able to run tests and receive test results through the platform.
+Furthermore, a few respondents mentioned that the process of adding URLs to the OONI Run platform (i.e. typing URLs in the URL slots) can be **slow and sluggish**, as it can take a few seconds before the typed letters appear in the URL slots.
+They also reported that they **expected OONI Run to serve as a browser-based version of OONI Probe**, and that they were disappointed and confused when they weren’t able to run tests and receive test results through the platform.
 This suggests that the purpose and functionality of OONI Run (i.e. to generate mobile deep links and widget code) is not clearly communicated through the platform.

-A few survey participants also mentioned that when coordinating censorship measurement campaigns, another challenge is associated with users reporting errors when tapping/clicking on the OONI Run links that they receive.
+A few survey participants also mentioned that when coordinating censorship measurement campaigns, another challenge is associated with **users reporting errors when tapping/clicking on the OONI Run links** that they receive.
 As a result, the censorship measurement coordinators need to invest time in trouble-shooting, which often is challenging to do remotely.

-Another reported challenge is associated with the requirement of having the OONI Probe mobile app installed.
+Another reported challenge is associated with the **requirement of having the OONI Probe mobile app installed**.
 Many respondents mentioned that the people that they share OONI Run links with often don’t have OONI Probe already installed, and that requesting them to install the app can be a challenge.
 Furthermore, the requirement of having to explain OONI Probe (and all other relevant information) in order to convince people to install the app was also reported as a challenge.
 This, reportedly, is especially challenging when social media platforms are blocked, limiting the ability to share links and encourage app installation.

 ### Challenges associated with using OONI Run buttons

 Our survey provided an open-ended question that encouraged participants to describe the challenges they encountered in using OONI Run buttons.

 Most survey respondents did not report having extensive experience using OONI Run to generate widget code.
-Out of those who shared feedback on this, the main issue that they reported was not having an easy and quick way to update the list(s) of URLs included in OONI Run buttons that they create.
+Out of those who shared feedback on this, the main issue that they reported was **not having an easy and quick way to update the list(s) of URLs included in OONI Run buttons** that they create.
 They expressed the need to be able to quickly and easily update OONI Run buttons, by easily viewing and editing the included URLs.

-Similarly to the challenges expressed with using OONI Run links, some of the survey respondents mentioned that requiring people to have OONI Probe installed(in order to be able to make use of the OONI Run buttons) is a challenge.
-Others mentioned that embedding OONI Run buttons based on a long list of URLs is a challenge as well, as the large length of such widget code is not always easily supported by various websites.
+Similarly to the challenges expressed with using OONI Run links, some of the survey respondents mentioned that **requiring people to have OONI Probe installed** (in order to be able to make use of the OONI Run buttons) is a challenge.
+Others mentioned that **embedding OONI Run buttons based on a long list of URLs is a challenge** as well, as the large length of such widget code is not always easily supported by various websites.

 Other survey respondents reported not having faced any issues and that they find the process of generating and using OONI Run buttons “simple and straightforward”.